 3. Mentally Prepare to be Over it at the End

-By the time 30 days are over you’ll probably be ready to just quit and think, “surely 27 days is good enough”.
+By the time 30 days are over you’ll probably be ready to just quit and think, “surely 27 days is good enough” – especially as events and functions come up and it would just be more fun to be able to eat “regular” food again.
 Knowing this will happen will allow yourself to combat it.
-Perhaps give yourself a reward if you stick out the 30 days.

 4. Have the Entire Family Do It

 Let me tell you, it would have been torture if everyone else in my house was eating cheese, grains, and chocolate and I had to watch.
-The temptation to take a bite would be huge.
+The temptation to take a bite would be huge and I don’t think my attitude would have been as great.
 I didn’t cheat, but it was a family project.
 I’m not sure the results would have been the same otherwise.

 5. Do it With a Friend

 My sister and her husband did a Whole30 the same time we did.
 It was amazing!
-Having another person responsible for the majority of the cooking to talk to, was great.
+Having another person responsible for the majority of the cooking to talk to was so helpful.
 We could brainstorm together and take meals from each other’s menus, and, of course, keep each other accountable.

 6. Repeat Meals

-7. Do Lot of Kitchen Prep at One Time
+7. Do Lots of Kitchen Prep at One Time

 8. Plan for Leftovers to Save Time in the Kitchen

-One of the big deterents of the Whole30 is the amount of time you have to spend in the kitchen.
-Make extra one night so you can have leftovers on a busy day or use them for lunches.
+One of the big deterrents of the Whole30 is the amount of time you have to spend in the kitchen.

 9. Try New Things